anoneemo/StringS/README.md

 1. Unzip the archive inside mIRC's folder (version 5.71 or above).
     The "StringS.pan" file has to be in mIRC's main folder, together with the "Dictionary" folder, that contains all the necessary dictionary files.
-2. Launch mIRC and in a window of your choice, type
+2. Launch mIRC and, in a window of your choice, type

         /load -rs StringS.pan

-3. If you'd like to use remote managament commands, edit the "Gamebot.txt" file and insert the channel where you want to play the game and the password to make it start (read below), then load the file by typing
+3. If you plan to use remote managament commands, edit the "Gamebot.txt" file and fill the fields for the channel you want to the game to be played and the password to make it start (read below), then load the file by typing

         /load -rs Gamebot.txt